Foundry VTT integration

 at view time, so:

-- GM sees the full callout (with the standard "secret" visual marker).
+- GM sees the full callout (with the standard "secret" visual marker and a "REVEAL" toggle to flip it to player-visible if they want).

 Same gate applies to Actor / Item descriptions that embed the journal page